SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 }
 ```

-This can be ascribed to the fact, that Compliance Service expectes all Verifiable Credentials to be part of Verifiable Presentation.
-Compliance Service does not resolve any URL.
-Instead identifiers act as keys.
-Compliance Service looks for Verifiable Credential, whose credential subject's `id` matches with a given key and travers back to issuer and proof of the corresponding Verifiable Credential.
-This behavoiur seems to be a workaround and contradicts a bit with linked data principles, where Verifiable Credentials are reference by resolvable URLs.
-There is a discussion, currently to clarify if and/or why this behaviour is intended, see [#78](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78)
+This can be ascribed to the fact, that the Compliance Service expects all Verifiable Credentials to be part of the Verifiable Presentation.
+The Compliance Service does not actually resolve any URL.
+Instead, identifiers act as keys for a local lookup in the same Verifiable Presentation.
+The Compliance Service looks for a Verifiable Credential whose credential subject's `id` matches with a given key and traverses back to issuer and proof of the corresponding Verifiable Credential.
+This behavior seems to be a workaround and contradicts a bit with linked data principles, where Verifiable Credentials are referenced by resolvable URLs.
+There is a discussion currently to clarify if and/or why this behaviour is intended, see [this issue report](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78)

 ## Summary

 In this blog post we introduced the basic concepts of Gaia-X Credentials and Verifiable Presentations used by participants of the Gaia-X Trust Framework.
-We presented the requirements and basic steps for getting started with creating Gaia-X Credentials as a provider for ourselves and our offered servives.
+We presented the requirements and basic steps for getting started with creating Gaia-X Credentials for our identity as a provider as well as our offered services.
 Based on this foundation, a Verifiable Presentation was constructed in a step-by-step fashion consisting of an example set of credentials for submission to the Gaia-X Compliance Service.
 At each step we made sure to point out the crucial details of properly linking and providing the required identity assets in compliance to the Gaia-X framework.
-At the final step we submitted the Verifiable Presentation to the Gaia-X Compliance Service and received our Gaia-X Compliance VC.
+We then submitted the Verifiable Presentation about our identity to the Gaia-X Compliance Service and received our first Gaia-X Compliance VC attesting its compliance.
+To expand on this, in the final steps we created an additional Gaia-X Credential for the Service Offering class to represent our services and built another Verifiable Presentation based on it.

 For SCS cloud infrastructures, the [SCS gx-credential-generator](https://github.com/SovereignCloudStack/gx-credential-generator) tool is able to automatically generate the full set of Gaia-X Credentials including all applicable service offerings based on a SCS infrastructure.
 In conjunction with the [SCS DID creator](https://github.com/SovereignCloudStack/scs-did-creator/) this will make most manual steps in this process unnecessary for SCS-compliant infrastructures.